MCT-master/mct-master.github.io/_posts/2021-11-27-arvidf-mixing-in-python.md

 </figure>

 After a few nights of this ordeal we then had six tracks we could sum together.
-(We resynthesised the lead synth with pretty midi's built in `synthesize()` function, and applied our usual processing to the track in order to have two different lead synths which we could pan).
+(We re-synthesized the lead synth with pretty midi's built in `synthesize()` function, and applied our usual processing to the track in order to have two different lead synths which we could pan).
 We set different amplitude values for two tracks, the `mixL` and `mixR`, and then merged them together to form a `stereo_file`.
 And closed our eyes and felt asleep over our computers to the sound of our very own and very first Python DAW mix.

 <figure style="float: none">
   <audio controls>